GalaxyCong/HPMDubbing/README.md

 # Pretrained models
-In this work, we will provide pre-trained models (including parameters of networks and optimizer) and training log files of two dubbing datasets, V2C and Chem, to help you complete the inference or finetuning.
+In this work, we will provide pre-trained models (including parameters of networks and optimizer) and training log files of two dubbing datasets, V2C and Chem, to help you complete the inference.

 | Dubbing Dataset                  | Pre-trained model                                                                                           | Vocoder                                                                  | Training log                                                                 |